 If you have shortness of breath or a cough that is not related to seasonal allergies (read more about allergy symptoms), click the Coronavirus Help tab on the bottom of the page.
 This will bring up our coronavirus symptom checker that will lead you through some questions to determine if you need medical follow-up.
 You can also call your doctor’s office.
 They can help you decide what to do.

 Call your doctor before visiting the office or an urgent care location.
 If you are having difficulty breathing, call 911 or seek immediate treatment.

 UNC Health also offers virtual urgent care through its UNC Urgent Care 24/7 virtual consultation service for non-emergency medical issues.
 Go to www.UNCUrgentCare247.com.

 You may have seen or heard the news about our Respiratory Diagnostic Centers (RDCs).
 RDCs are locations for assessment of respiratory symptoms, including those that may be associated with coronavirus.
-The UNC Health COVID-19 Helpline or your UNC Health physician must refer you to an RDC.
+Your UNC Health physician must refer you to an RDC.
 Please do not come to an RDC without an appointment.
 Visiting an RDC does not guarantee you will be tested.

 Who Needs to Be Tested and Why?

 The coronavirus situation is changing fast.
 Our main goal is to reduce spread of the virus and ensure care for those with severe symptoms.
 We need to conserve limited and precious resources, including tests and protective equipment like N-95 masks.